igormironchik/md-pdf/tests/manual/footnotes.md

-issue was partially laid to rest when his son, Charles, joined the U.S. Army in 1917 with the prospect of serving on the European front (q.v., C. Breasted, Pioneer to the Past: The Story of James H. Breasted, (New York: Charles Scribner’s Sons, 1943), 227, 234f).
+issue was partially laid to rest when his son, Charles, joined the U.S. Army in 1917 with the prospect of serving on the European front (q.v., C. Breasted, Pioneer to the Past: The Story of James H. Breasted, (New York: Charles Scribner's Sons, 1943), 227, 234f).

 Ninety-four years after its initial publication, we must